 One of the first steps in the site development is the clearing process, which is the removal of vegetation, like brush and trees from the property.
 Once the land has been cleared, the grubbing process begins to start the grinding and removal of stumps left from the clearing process.
 Clearing and grubbing are done before the main excavation begins.

 During this process, the surveyor makes sure that the area is marked correctly and that the project will be laid out accurately.

 Before the stabilization and excavation for the construction project begins, the soil must be tested.
-The analysis can help determine how much weight the ground can hold, and to make sure that the building that will be constructed there is feasible.
+The analysis can help determine how much weight the ground can hold and ensure that the building that will be constructed there is feasible.

 Another reason soil analysis is important is that it can determine the settlement rate of the soil.
 Doing this also helps to determine the depth and length of the pillars of the structure.
 For example, if a soil test is done and determines that the water table is high, it will affect the plans of the structure if it included a sub-level.

 The stabilization of the soil involves making sure that the soil below the topsoil is stable so that the ground beneath your project is a strong foundation and won't cave in or move during or after construction.

 The stabilization process is an important step in the construction plan.
-Making sure that the ground is stable underneath your structure prevents shifting, making sure that foundations cracks are prevented in the future.
+Ensuring that the ground is stable underneath your structure prevents shifting, making sure that foundation cracks are prevented in the future.